 In the decade that followed, the lab grew both in size and in research capabilities.
 The use of fast-response surface sensor techniques and laser measurements led to new methods to understand unsteady flow mechanisms such as wake-induced transition.
 The experimental work and increased computational power, enabled by parallel computing, led to significant advances in our understanding of the physical mechanisms generating loss within turbomachinery.

-Our current director Prof. William (Bill) Dawes, himself a leader in turbomachinery CFD and meshing, has overseen further growth in the lab, including the incorporation of the new Centre for Doctoral Training in Gas Turbine Aerodynamics (TURBO-CDT).
+In recent years, Prof. William (Bill) Dawes, himself a leader in turbomachinery CFD and meshing, oversaw the incorporation of the Centre for Doctoral Training in Gas Turbine Aerodynamics (TURBO-CDT).
+As part of a 5 year renewal in of the CDT, it was renamed in 2019 as the CDT in Future Propulsion and Power.

 High fidelity computational simulations are being performed using massively parallel computing, and GPU enable high performance computing.
 Our experimental activities also continue to grow; we now have several multi-stage rotating machines, high-speed flow capabilities, and numerous small-scale rigs, wind-tunnels and cascades.
 As with the computational simulations, experiments incorporate more ‘engine-realistic’ geometries, including fully 3D geometries and hub and shroud leakage paths.
 Our manufacturing capabilities (including rapid-prototyping and multi-axis computer controlled machining) allow us to design, build and test complex geometries in-house.
 Such high fidelity matching of experiments and simulations to real engine conditions enables us to understand the true physical mechanisms affecting component efficiencies.